Dicklesworthstone/bakery_algorithm/README.md

 ## A Demonstration in Python

 The following Python code attempts to demonstrate how this algorithm works.
 This is somewhat challenging given Python's Global Interpreter Lock (GIL), which prevents true parallelism.
-However, we can still simulate the algorithm's behavior by introducing delays in the code and by using multiple processes.
+However, we can still simulate the algorithm's behavior by introducing delays in the code and by using multiple processes:

 ```python